dan-silver/twitter-wings/readme.md

 twitter-wings
 =============
+Control a parrot drone with tweets and image recognition

-Project for the 2014 Cerner intern hackathon.
+This is a groupp project for the 2014 Cerner intern hackathon.

 Features
 * Allows anyone to control the drone via tweets